vita73/new-vita/api/api-ideas.md

 Consider a section for community contributions and feature requests.
 Explore options for integrating with popular task management or journaling apps.

+Consider adding a README explaining the project's purpose and setup.
+Explore potential integrations with other health and wellness APIs.